mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 The main packages are:

-graphicx: To insert graphics.
+graphicx: To insert graphics;

-color: To use color in your text.
+color: To use color in your text;

 amsfonts: Defines some styles of letters to the mathematical environment;

-fancyhdr: To make custom headers.
+fancyhdr: To make custom headers;

 listings: To write shows coding in C, C++, Java, etc.

-Example 2: Code in C++
+Example 2: Code in C++ using LaTeX

 ```latex
 \documentclass[a4paper]{article}